-If you’re one of those people who likes to have a drink or 10 while you’re on vacation (no judgement here), it also pays to ensure your package includes alcohol.
+If you’re one of those people who likes to have a drink or 10 while you’re on vacation (no judgment here), it also pays to ensure your package includes alcohol.
 Otherwise, you could be up for a pretty hefty bill at checkout.

 Many hotels have a few restaurants that you can choose to dine in.
 However, sometimes the ‘all-inclusive’ package might only offer to dine at the main buffet restaurant and you might have to pay extra if you want to experience the other restaurants on the island.
 If your resort offers more than one restaurant, check if your package includes one or two dinners at the other restaurants.
 Once again, it pays to do your research before booking.

 Activities & Excursions

-Some packages also include excursions to nearby islands, snorkelling, or sunset cruises.
+Some packages also include excursions to nearby islands, snorkeling, or sunset cruises.
 But some packages do not.
 It pays to get a price list of the available activities before you arrive so you can plan your budget accordingly.

-Non-motorised watersports are generally included in the package price, but motorised activities are not.
+Non-motorized watersports are generally included in the package price, but motorized activities are not.
 We paid around $500 USD for a 2-hour private jet ski tour with a guide.
 Although pricey, this experience was well worth the investment!
 As we got to see dolphins and visit a deserted island and natural sandbar island.

 Book Any Extras Before Arriving

-As I mentioned, one Maldives travel tips I can't emphasise enough, is to check what is really included in your Maldives all-inclusive resort package.
-If it includes dining at the other restaurants on the island.
-Well, there’s no point in having this extra bonus deal if you can’t get a booking at one of those restaurants!
+As I mentioned, one of the travel tips I can’t emphasize enough is to check what is really included in your Maldives all-inclusive resort package.
+If it includes dining at other restaurants on the island, then there’s no point in having this extra bonus if you can’t get a booking at one of the other restaurants!